-- 28A.
-(1) Where a diversionary youth conference has been, or is to be, convened with respect to a child, he may make an application for free legal aid to a magistrates' court. - (2) An application under paragraph (1) shall be made- - (a) by a written statement in the prescribed form addressed to the clerk of petty sessions for a magistrates' court; or - (b) if an application under sub-paragraph (a) is refused, in person to a magistrates' court. - (3) If, on an application made under paragraph (1), it appears to the court that- - (a) the means of the child are insufficient to enable him to obtain legal aid; and - (b) it is desirable in the interests of justice that he should have free legal aid in preparing for and participating in the diversionary youth conference, the court may grant in respect of him a criminal aid certificate.
+28A.
+(1) Where a diversionary youth conference has been, or is to be, convened with respect to a child, he may make an application for free legal aid to a magistrates' court.

-- (4) A person in respect of whom a criminal aid certificate has been granted under this Article shall be entitled to have-
+- (2) An application under paragraph (1) shall be made--- - (a) by a written statement in the prescribed form addressed to the clerk of petty sessions for a magistrates' court; or - (b) if an application under sub-paragraph (a) is refused, in person to a magistrates' court. - (3) If, on an application made under paragraph (1), it appears to the court that---- - (a) the means of the child are insufficient to enable him to obtain legal aid; and - (b) it is desirable in the interests of justice that he should have free legal aid in preparing for and participating in the diversionary youth conference, the court may grant in respect of him a criminal aid certificate.

-- (a) a solicitor; and
+(4) A person in respect of whom a criminal aid certificate has been granted under this Article shall be entitled to have--- assigned to him for that purpose in such manner as may be prescribed by rules made under Article 36.

-- (b) subject to paragraph (5), counsel,
+- (a) a solicitor; and - (b) subject to paragraph (5), counsel,